GLOBAL MARKETS-Europe shares follow Asia higher on China growth relief

 amid slowing inflation.

-falls, and was last at $48.86 a barrel.
-The benchmark price has
+percent at $48.53 a barrel.
+The benchmark price has lost some 60

 Concerns about global economic growth kept gold near a